 A valuable tool, QoS is something that all network administrators should be utilizing to maximize their network’s capabilities and reliability.

-Now that you know what Qos is and some of the typical configuration settings, make sure your monitoring your traffic to ensure bandwidth is being prioritized to the correct services and users.
+Now that you know what Qos is and some of the typical configuration settings, make sure you're monitoring your traffic to ensure bandwidth is being prioritized to the correct services and users.